ucpdh23/Servant/README.md

 ## **Introduction**

-Servant is a different home assistance implementation to provide a software architecture with capabilities to integrate sensors, transformers, and actuators.
-This customizable implementation supports new integrations as well as new workflows for your personal data.
+Servant is an alternative home assistance platform designed to provide a software architecture with capabilities to integrate external elements such as sensors, transformers, and actuators.
+This customizable solution supports new integrations as well as new workflows for your persobal purposes.

 See bellow some key features of Servant: